Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 **Properties**
-- `Camera MainCam` — The main camera.
-Used to calculate mouse position.
+- `ScrollRect ScrollHandler` — The ScrollRect controlling scrolling behavior.

-- `RectTransform ScrollView` — The scroll view container for detecting mouse position.
+- `RectTransform Viewport` — The viewport RectTransform that masks and displays a portion of the scroll content.
 - `RectTransform Table` — The timetable UI element to scale (zoom).
+- `RectTransform TempParent` — A temporary parent used during zooming to scale `Table` around the cursor position without disrupting layout.

 - `float MinScale` — Minimum zoom level.
 - `float MaxScale` — Maximum zoom level.
 - `float ScrollSensitivity` — How quickly zoom changes per scroll or pinch.
-- `bool mouseOver` — Tracks if the mouse is currently over the scroll view.

-- `ScrollRect ScrollHandler` — The ScrollRect controlling scrolling behavior.
-- `RectTransform Viewport` — The viewport RectTransform used for drag position calculations.
+- `float EdgeNudge` — The amount to nudge the horizontal scroll position when zooming near the left or right edges of the viewport.

 - `float DragSpeed` — Speed at which the scroll view auto-scrolls when dragging near edges.